Validating quantum-supremacy experiments with exact and fast tensor network contraction

-In the following we present our ma-TNC algorithm for computing $k$ amplitudes in detail.
-To proceed we first assume that we have already obtained a TNCO for computing one amplitude, which is shared for computing all the amplitudes.
-We will refer to those tensors in the original TN which contain at least one output index as the \textit{bright tensors}.
+Existing approaches using TNC mostly compute a single amplitude or a correlated batch of amplitudes (referred to as sa-TNC in the following) one time~\cite{GuoWu2019,GuoHuang2021,HuangChen2021,PanZhang2021}, while our ma-TNC algorithm computes $k$ uncorrelated amplitudes in a single run, which proceeds as follows.
+We first assume that a TNCO for computing one amplitude has been obtained.
+We refer to those tensors in the original TN which contain at least one output index as the \textit{bright tensors}.
 Following the TNCO, whenever a bright tensor is met, there could be a \textit{branching}, which means that several TNs among all the $k$ TNs share the same tensors till this bright tensor.
 Therefore, the computations before contracting this bright tensor can be perfectly reused among them.
 To systematically identify all such reusable patterns, we divide the original TN into many sub tensor networks (blocks) along the TNCO, where each block starts from a bright tensor and ends before the next bright tensor (the first block has no bright tensor), as shown in Fig.~\ref{fig:fig1}(a).
-Since there is a possible branching whenever a bright tensor is met, we organize the $k$ TNs into a tree (the reuse tree) as shown in Fig~.\ref{fig:fig1}(b).
+Then we organize the $k$ TNs into a tree (the reuse tree) as shown in Fig~.\ref{fig:fig1}(b).
 Each node of the tree corresponds to one output index, while the edge after the node corresponds to a particular choice of this index.
 The nodes in the same vertical line correspond to the same output index and form a \textit{layer}.
 A bright tensor containing multiple output indices would correspond to multiple layers.
-There could also exist tensors between successive bright tensors along the TNCO that do not contain any output indices, which are also assumed to live on the edges.
-Given these correspondences, a full path from left to right along the tree corresponds to contracting the TN for computing one amplitude, and traversing the tree corresponds to contracting all the $k$ TNs.
-It is clear that all the intermediate computations before a certain node of the tree can be reused for the computations of all the subpaths after (and including) this node, thus an optimal reuse strategy would be to reuse all such computations to reduce the computational complexity.
+There could also exist tensors between successive bright tensors along the TNCO that do not contain any output indices, which are assumed to live on the edges.
+Given these correspondences, a full path from left to right along the tree corresponds to contracting the TN for computing one amplitude, and traversing the tree corresponds to contracting all the $k$ TNs for $k$ amplitudes.
+It is clear that all the intermediate tensors before a certain node of the tree can be reused for all the subpaths after (and including) this node, thus an optimal reuse strategy would be to reuse all such tensors to reduce the computational cost.